aperturerobotics/pathrouter/README.md

 ### Named parameters

 As you can see, `:name` is a *named parameter*.
 The values are accessible via `pathrouter.Params`, which is just a slice of `pathrouter.Param`s.
-You can get the value of a parameter either by its index in the slice, or by using the `ByName(name)` method: `:name` can be retrieved by `ByName("name")`.
+You can get the value of a parameter either by its index in the slice, or by using the `ByName(name)` function: `:name` can be retrieved by `ByName("name")`.

 When using a `http.Handler` (using `router.Handler` or `http.HandlerFunc`) instead of HttpRouter's handle API using a 3rd function parameter, the named parameters are stored in the `request.Context`.
 See more below under [Why doesn't this work with http.Handler?](#why-doesnt-this-work-with-httphandler).